 - Capturing a picture or computer-assisted measurement of the optic nerve

-Glaucoma damage is permanent and it cannot be reversed.
+Glaucoma damage is permanent and cannot be reversed.
 However, appropriate medication and surgery can help to stop further damage.
-To treat glaucoma, the ophthalmologist may use one or more of the following treatments which includes medication, laser surgery, Trabeculoplasty, Iridotomy, Operating room surgery, Trabeculectomy, Glaucoma drainage devices.
+To treat glaucoma, the ophthalmologist may use one or more of the following treatments which include medication, laser surgery, Trabeculoplasty, Iridotomy, Operating room surgery, Trabeculectomy, Glaucoma drainage devices.

 Treating glaucoma successfully is a team effort.
 You have to work with your doctor.
 Your ophthalmologist will prescribe a glaucoma treatment and it is totally up to you to follow your doctor’s instructions sincerely.

 Talk with a board-certified ophthalmologist about which is the best for you.
-If you’re looking for a consultation, feel free to contact New York Ophthalmology on the web or call us at 1-888-212-EYES(3937), NYC.
-We are happy to help you and provide you with comfortable, gentle, more accurate and highly customized treatment.
+If you’re looking for a consultation, feel free to contact New York Ophthalmology on the web or call us at 866-599-8774, NYC.
+We have 5 locations to serve patients from New York City and Long Island in Queens, the Bronx, Manhattan, and Brooklyn.
+We are happy to help you and provide you with comfortable, gentle, more accurate, and highly customized treatment.

 This post is not intended to be medical advice.
 Always rely on your medical practitioners on matters related to your health.